MCP server

 The initial MCP surface is intentionally narrow.
 It focuses on the most stable, agent-friendly workflow:

-• preview a dataset,
+• preview and inspect a dataset,

 • plan a walk-forward simulation,

-• run a walk-forward simulation.
+• run a walk-forward simulation,

 Why MCP instead of only the Python library?